-I was smitten by this Texas Potato Salad and he couldn’t keep his fork out of it.
+I’m smitten by this Texas Potato Salad and Rob can’t keep his fork out of it.

-What I love most about Texas Potato Salad is the quick pickling used to draw out tangy yet spicy flavors in the onions and jalapeños.
-It renders them a bit more mellow, yet gives this creamy potato salad pops of crunch and flavor that goes beyond mustard and mayo.
+What I love most about Texas Potato Salad is the red wine vinegar quick pickling method used to draw out tangy yet spicy flavors in the onions and jalapeños.
+It renders them a bit more mellow, yet gives this creamy potato salad pops of crunch and flavor and it’s signature Texas flair.

 I’ve come to adore a bit of runny nose and mouth burn this potato salad imparts.

-I declare this Southern potato salad the official potato salad recipe of Summer.
+I do declare this Southern potato salad the official potato salad recipe of Summer.
 Nothing else will do.